-Social Security Disability Widow Benefits
+RI Social Security Disability Benefits for Widows and Widowers

 If you have been married, you may be eligible to receive Social Security benefits based on your spouse’s work record.
 This is true not just for retirement benefits, but also in some cases for Social Security Disability (SSD) income as well.

 If your spouse has passed away and you are unable to work due to a disability, it is important to determine if you can receive SSD benefits as a widow or widower.

 Marasco & Nesselbush has represented thousands of disabled clients in the SSD claims and appeals process since 1999.
 We know the disability benefits program inside and out.

 We are ready to review your circumstances, determine the best way to maximize your disability income and take care of submitting your application to the Social Security Administration (SSA) for you.
 If you’ve already applied and been denied benefits, don’t give up.
 Many people in your situation go on to receive the benefits they need and deserve, and Marasco & Nesselbush can help with the appeals process.

 Call or contact us online today to speak with a member of our legal team to find out how we can assist with your application or appeal.
 Our Rhode Island Social Security Disability lawyers will work diligently to resolve your Social Security Disability claim.

 To be eligible for Social Security Disability Insurance (SSDI), you generally must have earned a required number of work credits.
 The required number of credits differs based on how old you were when you became disabled.
 The SSDI benefits you receive are based on your reported wages and the taxes you paid into the system when you worked.

 Those who have not earned enough work credits may qualify for Supplemental Security Income (SSI), which usually provides a lower maximum monthly payment.
 You must have little income and few assets to qualify for SSI.